coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 benefits in an emergency.
 Manifesting the power is an immediate action, like manifesting a quickened power, and it counts toward the normal limit of one quickened power per round.
-You can use this power even when it's not your turn; however, you must manifest it prior to an opponent's attack roll in order to gain this power's benefit against that attack.
+You can use this power even when it’s not your turn; however, you must manifest it prior to an opponent’s attack roll in order to gain this power’s benefit against that attack.

 **Augment:** You can augment this power in one or both of the following ways.